james-a-rob/ayrton/README.md

 ✔️ With ayrton this becomes:

 ```
-send sms from "+528273" to "+928757" with message "hey from ayrton"
+send sms from {+528273} to {+928757} with message {hey from ayrton}
 ```

-Use one of the many [built in automation steps](built-in-steps.md) (known in Ayrton as a "step") like the SMS example above or build your own in TypeScript or JavaScript.
+Use one of the many [built in automation steps](built-in-steps.md) (known in Ayrton simply as a "step") like the SMS example above or build your own in TypeScript or JavaScript.

 ## Features